The AME3 Rules

 - An Arena can have multiple System Leads.

-- The System Leads are entitled to establish, discard, and demand compliance of rules beyond the AME3 Framework.
+- The System Leads are entitled to establish, discard, and demand compliance with rules beyond the AME3 Framework.
 This includes additional frameworks and methods.

 - A System Lead cannot simultaneously serve as the Owner and is appointed by the Owner.